williammilisic/cloudcloud.dev/index.md

 * Another SEB meet-up for the books.
 This time on the topic of [Cloud Security](https://www.linkedin.com/posts/williammilisic_seb-sebtech-sebcloud-activity-7138667102286127106-UWVZ).

 ## 6 December 2023
-* Cloud Transformation is about continual progress
+* Cloud Transformation is not about waiting for [cloud native Godot](https://www.linkedin.com/posts/williammilisic_cloudmigration-comics-cloudtransformation-activity-7138059509524078592-rgOc).
+It's about keeping the eye on the cloud native prize while learning from one's lift and shift mistakes. <br/><br/>
 * "*Today you're You.
 That's truer than true.
 There is no one alive who's Youer than You.*" - Dr. Seuss<br/><br/>
 * "*If you get a chance, take it.
 If it changes your life, let it.*" - Dr. Seuss<br/><br/>
 * "*History never repeats itself, but it does often rhyme.*” - Mark Twain<br/><br/>